 LocationLilly Hall 216

-Brian N. Weidner is the assistant professor of instrumental music education at Butler University.
-He holds a Ph.D. in Music Education from the Bienen School of Music at Northwestern University.
-Additionally, he holds an M.M.
-Music Education from Northern Illinois University, a M.Ed.
-School Leadership from Olivet Nazarene University, and a B.M.E.
-Music Education/B.A.
-English from Illinois State University.
+Brian N. Weidner is the assistant professor of instrumental music education and coordinates the graduate program in music education.
+He holds a Ph.D. in Music Education from Northwestern University with additional degrees in music and education from Olivet Nazarene University, Northern Illinois University, and Illinois State University.
 Before coming to Butler, he was a lecturer in the music and education departments at Lake Forest (IL) College.
-Previously, he taught at McHenry (IL) High School for 12 years, serving as its Fine Arts Coordinator, Director of Bands, and Music Theory Instructor, and is a National Board-certified teacher.
+Previously, he taught at McHenry (IL) High School for 12 years, serving as its Fine Arts Coordinator and Director of Bands.

 Links to recent articles can be found at Butler University Digital Commons or feel welcome to contact Dr. Weidner for digital copies of papers.